Case Western Reserve University: Case Western Reserve University (1967–present)

 In 1967, Case Institute of Technology, a school with its emphasis on engineering and science, and Western Reserve University, a school with professional programs and liberal arts, came together to form Case Western Reserve University.

 In 1968, the Department of Biomedical Engineering launched as a newly unified collaboration between the School of Engineering and School of Medicine as the first in the nation and as one of the first Biomedical Engineering programs in the world.
 The following year in 1969, the first Biomedical Engineering MD/PhD program in the world began at Case Western Reserve.

 The first computer engineering degree program in the United States was established in 1971 at Case Western Reserve.

-In 2003, the university unveiled a new logo and branding campaign that emphasized the "Case" portion of its name.
+On August 18, 2003, the university unveiled a new logo and branding campaign that emphasized the "Case" portion of its name.
+The decision to put emphasis on the "Case" portion of the name was motivated by issues related to name recognition of the existing CWRU acronym, especially outside of northeast Ohio.
 In 2006, interim university president Gregory Eastwood convened a task group to study reactions to the campaign.
 The panel's report indicated that it had gone so poorly that, "There appear to be serious concerns now about the university's ability to recruit and maintain high-quality faculty, fund-raising and leadership."
 Also, the logo was derided among the university's community and alumni and throughout northeastern Ohio; critics said it looked like "...a fat man with a surfboard."

-In 2007, the university's board of trustees approved a shift back to giving equal weight to "Case" and "Western Reserve."
-A new logo was chosen and implementation began July 1.
-In an open letter to the university community, interim president Eastwood admitted that "the university had misplaced its own history and traditions."

-The "Forward Thinking" campaign was launched in 2011 by President Barbara Snyder to fundraise $1 billion, the largest in school history.
-The goal was reached in 2014 after 30 months.
-The board of trustees unanimously agreed to expand the campaign to $1.5 billion, which reached its mark a few years later in 2017.
-The campaign ultimately raised $1.82 billion.